What is DevOps?

 Because a DevOps pipeline includes many different components, setting one up is a complex task.
 There are a few different approaches that DevOps teams commonly take to implementing their pipelines.

-A DIY DevOps pipeline
+How to build a DIY DevOps pipeline

 The most basic is a strategy that involves selecting, deploying and integrating each DevOps pipeline component manually.
 You could think of this as the DIY approach to DevOps pipelines.